Great Onyx Cave: Discovery

-Great Onyx Cave was discovered in 1915 by Edmund Turner.
+Great Onyx Cave was possibly discovered in 1915 by Edmund Turner.
 According to one story, Turner made a proposition to Flint Ridge landowner L. P. Edwards, knowing through his cave explorations that there was a cave under Edwards' land.
 Turner asked Edwards if he could have a share in the cave's ownership if he showed Edwards where to dig.
 Edwards agreed, and the resulting cave was named Great Onyx Cave because of its cave onyx formations.
 Turner continued to explore the cave while Edwards rushed to commercialize it.
 Shortly thereafter, when Turner died (probably of pneumonia), Edwards claimed that he discovered the cave.